federicovalenza94/experience-platform.en/help/data-prep/upserts.md

 }
 ```

+Note: What is the right payload for delete operation?

 ## Dynamically pass primary identities

 For XDM updates, the schema must be enabled for [!DNL Profile] and contain a primary identity.
 You can specify the primary identity of an XDM schema in two ways: